xizhonghua/origami-research/papers/IROS/2015/TG-DPARNM.md

 crowds in dynamic environments in real-time.

 ### Summary
 Graph serach on dual graph of the walkable mesh.
-Propose DPA* that only remembers the previous optimal path and handle dynamic events (insertion and deletion) properly to improve the replanning efficient by resuing the path segments from previous path which also guarantees the optimality of the path.
+Propose DPA* that only remembers the previous optimal path and handles dynamic events (insertion and deletion) properly to improve the replanning efficiency by resuing the path segments from previous path which also guarantees the optimality of the path.